SuperEvilMegacorp/vainglory-assets/docs/_webhooks.md

 ### Authorization

-For signing requests we use the HMAC authentication scheme (similar to AWS).
+For signing requests we use the HMAC authentication scheme (similar to AWS) with your JWT used as the secret.

 The authorization header is in the following format: